Hopper262/marathon-utils/README.md

 Extracts each chunk of a Marathon wad file, for easier inspection of the raw data.
 Like Atque, without any of the smart bits.
 This handles Marathon 1 and 2 formats, but will not accept MacBinary-encoded files.

+### map2xml.pl

+Converts Marathon maps or saved games to XML.
+This is a work in progress; only the geometry and a few other structures are exported.
+The script can also be used to do some basic inspection of other wad files.
+This handles Marathon 1 and 2 formats, but will not accept MacBinary-encoded files.

+### mapxml2images.pl

+Converts map XML (from map2xml.pl) into images similar to the in-game automap.
+Uses Cairo as the rendering engine to output PNG, PDF, or SVG files.
+Call with the "-help" option for more information.